Spring Boot vs Quarkus in 2026

 My Opinion

-For the enterprise world, where I see most real-world use cases, saving a few MB per artifact isn’t significant.
+For the enterprise world, where I see most real-world use cases, saving a few MB per fat-JAR isn’t significant.
 When you package everything into Docker containers with Linux, an extra 100MB is irrelevant.

 The 0.1-second startup time is cool, but only applies when compiling to native GraalVM.
 In practice, during development, Quarkus is usually faster than Spring, but developers should focus on unit tests, not framework startup speed.
 And in production, rolling deployments ensure the new instance is ready before the old one shuts down—neutralizing Quarkus’ startup time advantage.